sampersand/blog/conversions.md

 Lastly, worth noting is `Numeric#coerce`, which is used when you want to convert arguments to a common type.
 It has pretty well-defined semantics, and doesn't make any use of the conversion methods, so we won't be talking about it any more.

 Well.
 That about sums up the builtin ways to convert things.
-Let's look at how they're used in the sytnax
+Let's look at how they're used in the syntax

 ## Syntactic Usages of Conversions
 So far, we've explored `Kernel` methods, `<Class>.try_convert`s, and some other miscellaneous ways to convert things.
 Now let's see how they're used in different syntactic constructs.